julioreis-dev/python-test/README.md

 # python-test
-This repo is designed to store all files developed.

 ### The solution was created to address all the requirements given to in the test.
 # Suggestion to create a new solution
 1. Create a web application;